 The DMin is open to persons currently engaged in ministry who have completed the MDiv degree or equivalent with a B (3.0) grade average and have completed at least three years in ministry after completing the degree.
 The DMin is not a research degree intended to prepare candidates for academic careers.
 Its major focus is the practice of ministry within the rich variety of ministries and their contexts represented by congregations, chaplaincies and pastoral counseling.
-All courses of study in the program lead to developing skills and knowledge for Advanced Practice in Ministry, with the opportunity to shape the curriculum to meet individual interests by concentrating advanced courses and the project in a specific area of practice, such as Black Church Studies or Pastoral Care and Counseling in a Marriage and Family Therapy context.
-Other areas of focus, such as preaching or teaching, may also be designed.
+All courses of study in the program lead to developing skills and knowledge for Advanced Practice in Ministry, with the opportunity to shape the curriculum to meet individual interests by concentrating advanced courses and the project in a specific area of practice, such as Black Church Studies or Pastoral Care and Counseling.
+Other areas of focus, such as worship, preaching, christian education, evangelism or congregational leadership, may also be designed.